DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="480" height="270" src="images\Slide6.JPG">
 </p>

-In the above example, we scale $x$ axis by 0.5 to get $z$ axis while keeping the original data the same.
+In the above example, we scale x axis by 0.5 to get z axis while keeping the original data the same.
 Such scaling triggers a change in covariance matrix and consequently results in different component outputs.

 Therefore affine invariant is a good property one machine learning methods could have on handling with unit sensitive or noisy distribution/mixtures.